Zülfü Livaneli: Literature

 After establishing his music career, Livaneli focused on writing.
-Published in 1978, his first collection of short stories, A Child in Purgatory, was adapted into a movie by Swedish and German TV.
+His first collection of short stories, A Child in Purgatory, was published in 1978 and later adapted into a film by Swedish and German TV.
 Livaneli's novels, such as Bliss, which won the Barnes & Noble Discovery of Great New Writers Award in 2006, and his works Serenade for Nadia, Leyla's House, and My Brother's Story, have been translated into multiple languages and received both Turkish and international literary recognition.
-His novels have been adapted into films, stage plays, and operas.
+His novels have been adapted into films, theatrical productions, and operas.